 Similar to natural diamond miners and wholesalers, cultivated diamond producers are also wholesalers in their own right.

 Unlike natural geological processes, gemologists use chemical vapor decomposition (CVD) and high-pressure, high temperature (HPHT) to create these imitations.
 As a result, the cultured diamonds emulate the God-given stones in both appearance and crystal composition.
-They’re also made relatively faster compared to earth-mined ones.
+They are also made relatively faster compared to earth-mined ones.
 The controlled process makes it possible to produce both colorless diamonds and fancy colors.
-Cutters and jewelers can avail to their customers a wider variety of diamonds thanks to CVD and HPHT diamonds.
+Cutters and jewelers can provide for their customers a wider variety of diamonds thanks to CVD and HPHT diamonds.

 The persistent opposition to human-made stones has since toned down.
 Much of that change comes from responsible jewelry purchasing on the part of the clients who want conflict-free stones and a greener environment.
 The regulatory actions taken by the Federal Trade Commission (FTC) have also elevated lab-grown diamonds to a newer height.
-The FTC recently adjusted its definition of a diamond to include artificial stones.
-It even suggested the “synthetic tag” be dropped because lab-grown stones are 100 percent crystallized carbon, which makes them real diamonds
+The FTC recently adjusted its definition of a diamond to include artificial stones, further suggesting that the “synthetic tag” be dropped because lab-grown stones are 100 percent crystallized carbon, which fact makes them real diamonds

-The mining industry is shifting miners are getting depleted and the global diamond industry prices are more volatile than ever.
-De Beers has had to reduce its rough diamond prices by 5 percent due to shrinking demand in its top consumer markets.
+The mining industry is shifting.
+Miners are getting depleted and the global diamond industry prices are increasingly becoming more volatile than ever.
+De Beers has had to reduce its rough diamond prices by 5 percent due to the shrinking demand in its top consumer markets.
 Besides, the Jewelers Vigilance Committee has acknowledged the rising preference in cultivated diamonds.
-De Beers itself has followed suit and launched a synthetic diamond line under subsidiary brand LightBox.
+De Beers itself has followed suit and launched a synthetic diamond line under the subsidiary brand LightBox.

-More to that, cultured diamonds have been 100 years in the making and continue to improve in terms of both industrial and gem quality.
-And to top it up, there has been a 3 percent increase in their diamond market demand: a win-win for wholesale lab diamond manufacturers!
+Moreover, cultured diamonds have been 100 years in the making and continue to improve in terms of both industrial and gem quality.
+Resultantly, there has been a 3 percent increase in their diamond market demand: a win-win for wholesale lab diamond manufacturers.

 Diamond Wholesalers with Novice and Hybrid Business Models

-While a majority of diamond enthusiasts are in the market to make a purchase, others already have stones that they’re looking to resell.
-They could be selling an inherited piece they don’t need or selling a diamond engagement ring out of necessity.
+While a majority of diamond enthusiasts are in the market to make a purchase, some flock to it either for reselling their stones because they are inherited and hence not required anymore, or for selling a diamond engagement ring out of necessity.
 Diamond wholesalers such as De Beers and Abe Mor make that process easy.
 Abe Mor is a diamond wholesaler that also makes it easier for private sellers to resell their diamonds.
 Longevity and experience in the diamond industry and economies of scale enable Abe Mor to offer the best resale prices.

-You already know that De Beers is the world’s largest rough diamond producer and wholesaler—large enough to hoard raw stones and affect global prices.
-What you don’t know is that the De Beers Group has diamond industry-related partnerships.
+It is a known fact that De Beers is the world’s largest rough diamond producer and wholesaler—large enough to hoard raw stones and affect global prices.
+What, however, is not widely known is that the De Beers Group has diamond industry-related partnerships.
 For example, De Beers’ collaboration with Circa (global pre-owned diamond jewelry dealer) enables wholesale purchase and resale of vintage natural stones.

 Additionally, Lightbox (online artificial diamond jewelry store) and De Beers Group Auctions (a digital auction portal) are two of its latest ventures.
 The move marks nuance income streams for the diamond magnate.
 Its customers now have an array of customer benefits, including convenient bidding and buying and price protection.

-Consultants.
-Others specialize in the production of both earth-mined diamonds and artificial ones.
-The bulk buying and bulk selling notions don’t suffice.
-Today, diamond wholesalers don’t necessarily buy diamonds in multiple quantities, but they buy at much lower prices compared to what they offer retailers.
+It is evident that the traditional definition of a wholesaler, particularly a diamond wholesaler, can no longer be universally accepted.
+A section of diamond wholesalers now doubles up as diamond developers, retailers, and consultants, while others specialize in the production of both earth-mined diamonds and artificial ones.
+The bulk buying and bulk selling notions do not suffice.
+Today, diamond wholesalers do not necessarily buy diamonds in multiple quantities; instead, they buy at much lower prices compared to what they offer retailers.

-As far as the diamond wholesale business goes, retailers aren’t the exclusive wholesaler’s customers they once were.
-You can easily contact wholesale dealers such as Abe Mor and buy a single loose stone.
-Circa can also find you the perfect vintage diamond ring to match your preference for antiquity.
-Remember that option next time you go diamond shopping.
+As far as the diamond wholesale business is concerned, retailers are not the exclusive wholesalers’ customers that they once were.
+Wholesale dealers such as Abe Mor can be easily contacted for purchasing a single loose stone.
+Circa can also help find the perfect vintage diamond ring to match preference for antiquity: remember this option while shopping for a diamond.

-You have to do a quick search of GIA and government accredited diamond wholesalers.
-Look for competitive pricing, favorable terms, and conditions such as free shipping and flexible return policies.
-Try and find a credible wholesaler who also runs an online jewelry store.
-That would be the perfect combination of both diamond variety and customer experience minus the keystone pricing (exorbitant retail prices).
+A quick search of GIA and government accredited diamond wholesalers is important.
+Look for competitive pricing, favorable terms, and conditions such as free shipping and flexible return policies, and try and find a credible wholesaler who also runs an online jewelry store.
+Doing so will result in the perfect combination of both diamond variety and customer experience minus the keystone pricing (exorbitant retail prices).